jckuri/Sensor-Fusion-and-Object-Tracking/README.md

 **RMSE through time (Step 2)**<br/>
 <img src='images/RMSE2.png'/>

 Such big RMSE at the end is caused by the fact I keep tracks without measurements for a long time.
 Because deleting old tracks too soon would make me fail the Step 4.
-Otherwise, RMSEs are below 0.2.
+Otherwise, the other RMSEs are below 0.2.

 **RMSE through time (Step 3)**<br/>
 <img src='images/RMSE3.png'/>

+Step 3 is the same experiment in Step 4.
+So, I won't uploaded a video of Step 3.
+And I will explain the RMSEs of Step 3 in Step 4.

 **[SDCE ND] Sensor Fusion and Object Tracking (Step 4)**<br/>
 https://youtu.be/ZWA0pGVKmP8<br/>
 <img src='images/step4-video.png'/>

+EKF follows the 2 important cars smoothly without problems.
+But in the time period from second 10th to second 13th, where there are no measurements in 1 car, the mean RMSE increases slightly.
+In this part, EKF predicts the car movements in an imperfect way, given there are no measurements.
+After that, the car recovers its measurements and its tracking.
+This error is not my fault because the precomputed results that Udacity gave us lack many measurements in big gaps.
+Fortunately, I did my best to follow the 2 important cars from the beginning to the end, without losing the track.
+And I obtained a decent mean RMSE for the 2 important cars: 0.40 and 0.14.

 **RMSE through time (Step 4)**<br/>
 <img src='images/RMSE4.png'/>

+Track 0 (blue) and track 1 (orange) are the 2 important cars whose tracking was never lost.
+Track 0 (blue) increases its RMSEs slightly from second 10th to second 13th, when there are no measurements.
+Track 4 (green) is the car in the far front that went beyond the field of view.
+Track 5 (red) is the black car whose precomputed detections shown no measurements until second 18th.

 **[SDCE ND] Sensor Fusion and Object Tracking (Step 4 with ground-truth labels)**<br/>
 https://youtu.be/DfNAdwFrbcE<br/>
 <img src='images/step4p-video.png'/>

+When I use ground-truth labels, my tracker works perfectly.
+It follows the 2 important cars from the begining to the end with mean RMSEs of 0.13 and 0.06, as the rubric requested.
+Moreover, more confirmed tracks appear as a result of perfectly detecting the cars parked in the right side at the end of the video.

 **RMSE through time (Step 4 with ground-truth labels)**<br/>
 <img src='images/RMSE4P.png'/>